HelgeG/idontime-bot/README.md

 :default_time_out: '18:00'
 ```

-Most of the values here are the HTML ID attributes of the UI elements in the IDONTIME system, as well as the URLs used to access the application.
+Most of the values here are the HTML ID attributes of the UI elements in the IDONTIME system.
+The file also contains
+the URLs used to access the application.

 The default times for entry and exit are also defined here.